 R-bloggers.
 This site aggregates posts and tutorials from more than 250 R blogs.
 While both skill level and quality can vary, this is a great place to find interesting posts about R -- especially if you look at the "top articles of the week" box on the home page.

 Revolutions.
 There's plenty here of interest to all levels of R users.
-Although author Revolution Analytics is in the business of selling enterprise-class R platforms, the blog is not focused exclusively on their products.
+Although author Revolution Analytics (now part of Microsoft) is in the business of selling enterprise-class R platforms, the blog is not focused exclusively on their products.

 Post: R programming for those coming from other languages.
 If you're an experienced programmer trying to learn R, you'll probably find some useful tips here.